Diocese of Tapachula

 The Roman Catholic Diocese of Tapachula (Dioecesis Tapacolensis) is a Latin rite suffragan diocese of the Metropolitan Archdiocese of Tuxtla Gutiérrez.

-It cathedral Episcopal see is the Catedral de San José, dedicated to Saint Joseph, in Tapachula, Chiapas.
-Its bishop is Jaime Calderón Calderón.
+Its cathedral Episcopal see is the Catedral de San José, dedicated to Saint Joseph, in Tapachula, Chiapas.
+Its bishop is Luis Manuel López Alfaro.

 History

 It was erected on 19 June 1957 as Diocese of Tapachula / Tapacolen(sis) (Latin), on territory split off from the Diocese of Chiapas and suffragan of the Metropolitan Archdiocese of Antequera, Oaxaca until 25 November 2006.

 Statistics

-As per 2014, it pastorally served 1,488,000 Catholics (83.9% of 1,773,000 total) on 12,244 km² in 47 parishes and 11 missions with 101 priests (90 diocesan, 11 religious), 142 lay religious (11 brothers, 131 sisters) and 66 seminarians.
+As of 2023, it pastorally served 610,135 Catholics (53.0% of 1,151,198 total) on 12,245 km^{2} in 53 parishes 109 priests (101 diocesan, 8 religious) and 119 lay religious (8 brothers, 111 sisters).